bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ## Using Deep Learning to Clone Driving Behavior

+### Goals
+* Use the simulator to collect data of good driving behavior
+* Build, a convolution neural network in Keras that predicts steering angles from images
+* Train and validate the model with a training and validation set
+* Test that the model successfully drives around track one without leaving the road
+* Summarize the results with a written report

 ---

 ![alt text][image01]

 The primary goal of my project is to teach a Convolutional Neural Network (CNN) to drive a car in a simulator provided by Udacity, arcade-style.
 The vehicle is equipped with 3 front sensors- 1 center camera and 2 side cameras.
 Here is a set of example images from the car’s point of view at one instant in time on the training track:

 ![alt text][image02]